 \subsection{ArGEnT DeepONet Architecture}

-The ArGEnT architecture introduced above is mainly designed to encode complex geometric information effectively.
-However in many engineering problems, the target function not only depends on the geometry but also on other parameters, such as boundary conditions, material properties, and operating conditions.
-To handle such scenarios, we integrate the ArGEnT architecture with Deep Operator Network (DeepONet) framework~\cite{lu2021learning} to create the ArGEnT DeepONet architecture, as shown in Fig.~\ref{Fig_ArGEnT_DeepONet}.
-This integration allows us to model complex mappings that depend on both geometric and non-geometric inputs.
-If there are additional non-geometric input parameters, each set of parameters can be processed through a separate branch network, as proposed in the MIONet~\cite{jin2022mionet}.
+The ArGEnT architecture described above is designed primarily to encode complex geometric information.
+In many engineering problems, however, the target function depends not only on geometry but also on additional inputs such as boundary conditions, material properties, and operating conditions.
+To address such settings, we integrate ArGEnT with the Deep Operator Network (DeepONet) framework~\cite{lu2021learning}, yielding the ArGEnT DeepONet architecture shown in Fig.~\ref{Fig_ArGEnT_DeepONet}.
+This integration allows us to model mappings that depend jointly on geometric and non-geometric inputs.
+When multiple non-geometric input parameters are present, each set of parameters can be processed through a separate branch network, as in MIONet~\cite{jin2022mionet}.

 The learned operator for the ArGEnT DeepONet can be expressed as: {

 } where J is the output dimension of trunk and branch networks, $c^j$ is the $j$th output of branch network, and $f_i^j$ is the $j$th output of trunk network evaluated at the $i$th point. $\pmb{\mu}$ denotes the non-geometric input parameters processed by the branch network. $\pmb{\mu}$ can be physical/operating parameters, boundary/initial conditions represented as functions, or other non-geometric parameters.